"She Can't Read"

 The Power of Reading

-Reading remains one of the most powerful—yet often underestimated—pathways to connection, dignity, and cognitive engagement for people living with dementia.
+Reading remains one of the most powerful and often overlooked ways to support connection, dignity, and cognitive engagement for people living with dementia.

-While memory, attention, and processing speed may change over time, the procedural skill of reading is frequently preserved well into the disease journey.
+While memory, attention, and processing speed may change over time, the procedural skill of reading often remains intact for much of the dementia condition.

 CONNECT reading materials are different.
-Clinically tested and intentionally designed for success, they incorporate larger fonts, simplified structure, and meaningful, adult-centered content.
-These thoughtful adaptations reduce frustration and support comprehension.
+Clinically tested and intentionally designed for success, they use larger fonts, simplified structure, and adult-centered content.
+These thoughtful adaptations reduce frustration and improve comprehension.

-As a result, individuals can continue to experience the joy, autonomy, and social connection that reading provides—at every stage of cognitive change.
+As a result, individuals can continue to enjoy reading, maintain independence, and stay connected with others at every stage of cognitive change

 Engaging Reading Materials for Every Interest

-Everyone has different passions—some find joy in gardening, others love classic films.
-Maybe you’re a baseball fan, while someone else is captivated by history.
-CONNECT's reading materials embrace these unique interests with a rich collection of reading materials designed to engage and inspire.
+Everyone has different passions—some find joy in gardening, others prefer classic films.
+Maybe you’re a baseball fan, while someone else enjoys history.
+CONNECT's reading materials reflect these unique interests through a rich and inspiring collection.

 With 500+ booklets and new content released monthly, there’s always something new to explore.
-Whether in a care community or at home, our booklets encourage meaningful conversations, fond memories, and the excitement of discovering new favorites.
+Whether in a care community or at home, our booklets encourage interesting conversations, fond memories, and the excitement of discovering new favorites

 Subscription and Pricing Details